Akhil0924/Voice-Based-Email-System/README.md

 ## Modification
  * If you want to save the mp3 files in other directory then just follow the below instruction otherwise don't modify anything.
  * Just add your desktop directory in code where I have used `path` words in several lines.
 If you don't know your desktop directory then just open `terminal` or `command prompt` and paste the below code.
-Like: `C:\Users\sayak\Desktop` (this is my desktop directory).
+Like: `C:\Users\project\Desktop` (this is my desktop directory).

    ```%userprofile%\Desktop```